Talman95/Talman95/README.md

   Hello there!
 I'm Roman Talman
 </h1>

-<h4 align="left">I'm a Frontend Developer who has a results-focused attitude to creating SPA, using React/Redux, TypeScript</h4>
+<h4 align="left">I'm a Frontend Developer who has a results-focused attitude to creating SPA, using React/Redux, TypeScript, Angular</h4>

 <br/>